KING-SAMM/SQL_for_Data_Science/wk2_joining_tables_and_subqueries/day1_inner_and_outer_joins/outline.md

 2. Inner join:

-Definition of an inner join and its purpose in combining data from multiple tables.
-Syntax of the INNER JOIN clause and its usage in queries.
+i.
+Definition of an inner join and its purpose in combining data from multiple tables. ii.
+Syntax of the INNER JOIN clause and its usage in queries. iii.
 Explanation of the matching criteria in an inner join.
 Use of table aliases to simplify query writing.